 Five ways that truckers can avoid drowsiness

-On behalf of Dorian, Goldstein, Wisniewski & Orchinik, P.C. | Jul 29, 2020 | Truck Accidents
+On Behalf of Dorian, Goldstein, Wisniewski & Orchinik, P.C. | Jul 29, 2020 | Truck Accidents

 Continual drowsiness is something that many truckers in Pennsylvania are no doubt familiar with.
 Truckers should be vigilant in preventing it, though, because according to the U.S. Department of Transportation, driver fatigue is a leading cause in the nearly 4,000...